Best Practices for Telling Your Children About Their Birth Through Egg Donation

 Find a quiet time and place.
 A big part of preparing the conversation is finding the right setting.
 Try and pick a time when there are no distractions.
 After school, or on a weekend morning is ideal because this is when your child is most attentive.
 You want to make sure they take you seriously and listen to you carefully.

 Use simple language and tools.
-Don’t assume your child has the same vocabulary or world-view as you do.
+Don’t assume your child has the same vocabulary or worldview as you do.
 Avoid jargon and technical language: there’s no need to get into the specifics of In-Vitro Fertilization or the causes of infertility.
 Just explain the process using simple terms such as “pregnancy,” “baby,” and “mommy.”
 Again, use the examples set by children’s books to convey an easy-to-understand message.

 - Listen to their questions.
-Your child may not understand at first, and may ask what a surrogate means or if they are not your “real” child.
+Your child may not understand at first, and may ask what an egg donor or a surrogate means or if they are not your “real” child.
 Listen, pause and think of your response, then answer it as clearly and succinctly as you can.
 Constantly remind them that they are still your children, you are still their mother/parent, and that your love for them is the same.
 Assure them that they are just like any other kid in school.

 A Continuing Dialogue

 To learn more about discussing surrogacy with your loved ones, check out our previous post: Sharing Your Gestational Surrogacy Journey with your Children.
+We also explain why the conversation is so important in the post Talking To Your Child About Egg Donation.